Renormalization of Chern-Simons Wilson Loops via Flux Quantization in Cohomotopy

 Remarkably, these anyonic braiding phases predicted by Chern-Simons Wilson loops have consistently been observed by experimentalists in recent years (starting with \cite{Nakamura2020}, for more recent developments see \cite{Ghosh2025}).
 Especially in view of the expected role of anyonic quantum materials as future hardware platforms for much anticipated robust (topological) quantum computers \cite{nLab:TopologicalQuantumComputing}, this leads to many practical questions, such as whether there might also be \emph{non-abelian defect} anyons in FQH systems or how fractional quantum \emph{anomalous} Hall systems (FQAH) could exhibit more tractable anyons at room temperature and without magnetic fields.
 The completed reformulation of Chern-Simons theory discussed here makes clear predictions on both these counts, discussed in \cite{SS25-FQH} and \cite{SS25-FQAH}, respectively.

-\paragraph{\bf Acknowledgements.} We thank the organizers and participants of the Oberwolfach Mini-Workshop 2539b ``Renormalization and Randomness'', where this article was first presented (in September 2025).
+\paragraph{\bf Acknowledgements.} We thank the organizers of the Oberwolfach Mini-Workshop 2539b ``Renormalization and Randomness'', where this article was first presented (in September 2025).
+For useful discussion we thank Grigorios Giotopoulos and Konrad Waldorf.
 We acknowledge support by {\it Tamkeen UAE} under the {\it NYU Abu Dhabi Research Institute grant} {\tt CG008}.